General

 What is Cost‐Sharing?

 When a portion of your project’s budget will be paid by someone other than the sponsor to which you are applying, this is called cost‐sharing.
 If sponsor guidelines require cost‐sharing or matching funds (cash contribution or donation of in‐kind services such as contributed time and effort by the Principal Investigator and research group members), provide appropriate letters of commitment from UT Dallas or third‐party source for cost‐sharing.
-All matching funds or cost‐sharing commitments must be approved in advance by the Principal Investigator’s department chair and Dean and be documented in writing to the Office of Sponsored Projects with the proposal.
+All matching funds or cost‐sharing commitments must be approved in advance and be documented in writing to the Office of Sponsored Projects with the proposal.

 What are fringe benefit rates?